moodleou/moodle-editor_ousupsub/readme.md

     Then I should see "Superscript and <sub>Subscript</sub>" in the "Description" ousupsub editor

 That is how you read the behat tests and how you know what to expect the editor to do.

-## Third-party code

-Thanks to the creators of the rangy software library, which we use.

-1)  Rangy (version 1.2.3)
-    * Download the latest stable release;
-    * Copy the content of the 'currentrelease/uncompressed' folder into yui/src/rangy/js
-    * Run shifter against yui/src/rangy

-    Notes:
-    * We have patched 1.2.3 with a backport fix from the next release of Rangy which addresses an incompatibility between Rangy and HTML5Shiv which is used in the bootstrapclean theme.
-See MDL-44798 for further information.